thehomebrewnerd/100daysofcode/log.md

 **Thoughts:** Next, up I think I'm ready to push this live and start using it for my log in the future...and will let others use it as well.

 **Link to work:** [100 Days of Code Blog](https://github.com/thehomebrewnerd/100daysofcode/tree/master/code100blog)

+### R1D8: Jan 11, 2018

+**Today's Progress**:  Completed some modules on [Treehouse](https://teamtreehouse.com/home) on Python and Django.
+Didn't do as much coding as I would have liked today, but did start building out the shell for a homebrewing web app idea I have.

+**Thoughts:** Hopefully this weekend I can get the blog app pushed to a server somewhere so it can go live, and also hope to make some more progress on the homebrewing web app.

+**Link to work:** Nothing for today